DynamoMTL/dynamo-ops/_posts/human-resources/2015-01-01-gym-membership.md

 title: Gym Membership
 published: true
 category: human-resources
-order: 1
+order: 6
 ---
-Dynamo and Waverly Crossfit have a partnership to encourage team members to join, have fun and get sweaty together.
+Dynamo and [Waverly Crossfit](http://crossfitwaverly.com/) have a partnership to encourage team members to join, have fun and get sweaty together.
 Waverly offers classes for all skill types, as well as many class time options.

 <!-- more -->